-In a prior post, I suggested a Correctional Nurse Manifesto with seven propositions.
+In a prior post, we suggested a Correctional Nurse Manifesto with seven propositions.
 This post discusses the meaning and importance of the second proposition:

 Correctional nurses work within their scope of practice at all times